 3. Create your lead magnet using lead magnet templates

-They have tried and tested structure.
+- They have a tried and tested structure.
 These templates have already been tested by hundreds of entrepreneurs and updated based on feedback.
 So you get the structure that has proven to work.

 Here is where you can find free lead magnet templates